OpenGATE/opengate/docs/source/developer_guide.md

 ## GATE architecture: Managers and Engines

 GATE 10 has two distinct kinds of classes which handle a simulation.
 Managers provide an interface to the user to set-up and configure a simulation and collect and organize user parameters in a structured way.
 Engines provide the interface with Geant4 and are responsible for creating all Geant4 objects.
 Managers and engines are divided in sub-managers and sub-engines responsible for certain logical parts of a simulation.
+Additionally, many objects in GATE are now implemented as classes which provide interfaces to the managers and engines.

 The `Simulation` class is the main manager with which the user interacts.
 It collects general parameters, e.g. about verbosity and visualization and it manages the way the simulation is run (in a subprocess or not).
 Sub-managers are: `VolumeManager`, `PhysicsManager` , `ActorManager`, `SourceManager`.
 These managers can be thought of as bookkeepers.
 For example, the `VolumeManager` keeps a dictionary with all the volumes added to a simulation, a dictionary with all the parallel world volumes, etc. But it also provides the user with methods to perform certain tasks, e.g. `VolumeManager.add_parallel_world()`.